jim-wolf-i-am/jim-wolf-i-am.github.io/README.md

 I'm not *necessarily* trying to show off my coding skills.
 As such, if my code cleanliness (or lack thereof) horrifies you, just know these projects happened in a flurry of creativity, with the spirit of experimentation.

+I justed wanted a way to share my passion projects with those who are curious about them :-)

 **Are these projects mobile-friendly?** Well... no, not really.
 At least not on a phone-sized device.
 Yes, I know everyone's busy, on the go, living the dream, maximizing synergies, etc., and you might be viewing this on a phone.
 And while I cringe just a little at envoking this idea: this is art.
 So, the criteria is wide open.
 That said, they are touch-compatible (because I simply wanted to see if I could), and they look pretty good on a tablet (and it's okay to admit you have a tablet).

 ### Pierre - Animated Bezier Curves